itsjoeoui/TIL/content/database/spanner.md

 In practice, the average wait is about half that duration (2-4ms in Google datacenters) since true time is typically near the middle of the interval.
 The interval width comes from clock uncertainty, TrueTime accounts for potential clock drift by providing a range around the true time.
 Google synchronizes TrueTime servers with GPS and atomic clocks approximately every 30 seconds, keeping the uncertainty bound small and thus minimizing commit latency.

+## Multiversion Concurrency Control (MVCC)

+Spanner uses MVCC: writes don't modify records in place.
+Instead, each write creates a new versioned copy tagged with its commit timestamp.
+This allows Spanner to maintain multiple versions of the same data, enabling snapshot reads at any historical timestamp without blocking writers.

 ## Paxos & 2PC

 Spanner uses **Paxos for replication within groups** and **2PC for coordination across groups**.